 Improperly assembled scaffolding can also cause a construction accident.
 When the scaffolding is not properly tied down to prevent instability, workers lose their balance and fall.
 A study from the Bureau of Labor and Statistics found 72 percent of injuries sustained in scaffolding accidents occur when the structure’s support gives way.
 Employers must make sure workers are trained on how to assemble and inspect scaffolds according to OSHA’s standards.

 Construction Site Companies are Responsible for Protecting Workers

 According to OSHA, most workplace accidents are preventable when proper safety precautions are taken and workers are properly trained to recognize potential risks.
 When construction companies fail to follow these regulations at their sites, it is possible to hold them accountable for injuries sustained in construction accidents.

 The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help workers who have sustained injuries or lost loved ones in a construction accident.
-Call us today to speak to one of our attorneys.
+Contact us today to speak to one of our attorneys.